BAPS Charities: Founding vision

-Activities

 Health

 BAPS Charities engages in numerous health-focused activities.
 As of 2011, the organization supported 14 hospitals, clinics, health care centers, and 11 mobile medical vans serving over 600,000 people annually worldwide.

 In India, the organization has supported anti-addiction campaigns led by several thousand children who spent their summer vacations traveling through cities and villages persuading people to give up their addictions with personal appeals and presentations on the dangers of addictive behaviors.
 In the de-addiction campaign, approximately 10,000 children contacted over 800,000 people to raise awareness of the health consequences of addiction and convinced 312,000 individuals to give up drugs and violent behavior.

-In New Zealand it organizes an annual Health Expo in Auckland in which visitors undergo screening, learn about common disease prevention, understand ayurveda, and learn about women's and children's health.

 In Africa, their volunteers have screened for disease and arranged for treatment for visitors at various health camps in areas of need.
 The organization has arranged eye care camps and Hansen's disease camps in Tanzania and medical screening camps in Kenya.

 In the United Kingdom it organizes an annual challenge, which is a 10 kilometer walk in London and across other cities for the purposes of mobilizing communities and raising funds for different British charities, including the British Heart Foundation (BHF).
-The UK chapter has raised and donated over £22,000 to the Anthony Nolan Trust Leukemia Charity and donated over £25,000 to the Macmillan Cancer Support charity to support patients, raise awareness, and promote scientific research.
-To help the needy in vulnerable age groups, it also has used funds raised from the Annual Challenge to donate £25,000 each to the charities Barnardo's and Age UK.